 You have to implement standard policies to monitor the operational process at every level of an organization.
 Establish an accounting system that supervises and checks profits and losses immaculately.

 It is important for employees to take up ownership of what they do.
-You need a sound internal control system that evaluates the operations as well as detects errors out it.
+You require a reliable internal control system that assesses the operations and finds flaws in them.

 Not differentiating between personal and business transactions